Visit our knowledge base to learn more or get in touch with support.

 When using GPU acceleration, there are two options, found in the GPU Particle Rendering pop-up.

-Note that Streaming will not render some features, such as Blend Modes.
+Note that Streaming will not render some features.
 When Streaming is used and unsupported features are applied, a warning will appear, and Particular will use Direct rendering.

 Particle Amount lets you quickly change the amount of particles shown for previewing.
 This is especially useful when the Emitter> Particles/sec control is keyframed.